publiccodenet/about/activities/communication/community-call.md

 ## Running

-You can follow the steps in the guide for [running community call](running-community-call.md).
+You can follow the steps in the guide for [running a community call](running-community-call.md).

 ## Following up